ncatlab/nlab-content/pages/2/7/5/9/9572/content.md

 #### The simple objects

-We start by recalling definitions:
+We start by recalling definitions and establishing notation:

 By $\mathrm{Vec} \coloneqq \big({\mathrm{FD}\mathbb{C}\mathrm{Vec}, \otimes, \mathbb{C}}\big)$ we denote the [[monoidal category]] of [[finite-dimensional vector space|finite-dimensional]] [[complex vector spaces]] with the usual [[tensor product of vector spaces]].
 For $G$ a [[group]], the monoidal category $\mathrm{Vec}_G$ of *$G$-[[graded vector spaces]]* has: